tonethar/IGME-330-Spring-2019/exams/sample-midterm-exam.md

 <hr/>

-33. Describe the characteristics of *raster-based* images?
+33. Describe the characteristics of *raster-based* images

 <hr/>

-34. Describe the characteristics of *vector-based* images?
+34. Describe the characteristics of *vector-based* images

 <hr/>